MeltwaterArchive/datasift-dotnet/README.md

-# DataSift .NET Client Library - BETA
+# DataSift .NET Client Library

 This is the official .NET library for accessing Datasift.